THE ADMINISTRATION OF THE KINGDOM OF GOD

 Can you see why I am cautious concerning what is taking place?
 I do not see Jesus Christ and Him crucified in the present frolicking.
 It reminds one of the people when Moses went up on the mountain.
 The people sat down to eat and drink and rose up to play.
 Aaron did not restrain them because he feared the people.

 If we stop manifestations that we believe to be unprofitable, aren’t we then usurping the Lord’s role of being the Administrator?
 Not at all.
-If Christ has placed us as an elder in that assembly we are to see to it that all things are done decently and in order.
+If Christ has placed us as elders in that assembly, we are to see to it that all things are done decently and in order.
 We obey the chief Administrator by making certain that His Word through His Apostles is obeyed.
-Also we have to pray carefully over each move we make in order to ensure that we are following Christ’s wishes in every detail.
+Also, we must pray carefully over each move we make in order to ensure that we are following Christ’s wishes in every detail.

 But when we become personally ambitious, our goal becomes the attendance of large numbers of people.
-To attract large numbers of American people we may give a token message and then leave plenty of time for spiritual “fun.”
+To attract large numbers of American people, we may give a token message and then leave plenty of time for spiritual “fun.”
 We will not place the rigorous demands of discipleship on them.
-We will not exhort them to present their body a living sacrifice.
+We will not exhort them to present their bodies as living sacrifices.
 Instead, we will emphasize the various phenomena so the people are sure they are having a good time.

 It is time for the latter rain to be outpoured.
 We have believed and preached for many years that the greatest revival of all time is at the very doors.
-We think the latter rain revival, the double portion, is symbolized by the two witnesses of the eleventh chapter of the Book of Revelation.
+We think the latter rain revival, the double portion, is symbolized by the two witnesses of Revelation chapter 11.